bunnysamurai/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
+- **topic.config**: Any topic folder that ends in `.config` will be created in `$XDG_CONFIG_HOME` and have its contents symlinked in.
+(The whole folder isn't symlinked, because the first thing that used this was `fish`, which puts files in that directory that I didn't want to explicitly ignore nor include in this repo.)

 ## install